Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Get SharePoint Item Versions History
 -----------------------------------------
-Returns the changes history for the specific field from the SharePoint list item with the help of Microsoft Flow.
+Returns the changes history for the specific field from the SharePoint list item with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters